frederic-perez/AmE-dictionary/data/dictionary.md

 __inchmeal__ _adv_ /INCH-meel/ Something done _inchmeal_ is done gradually, or little by little.
 __inchoate__ _adj_ :three: /in-KOH-ut/ Only partly in existence; imperfectly formed. _Syn_ incipient _Dave looked at Mr. James Ward wonderingly, until that gentleman broke his train of inchoate thought._
 __inchworm__ _n_
+__incidence__ _n_ :mega: /IN-suh-dunss/ _Incidence_ refers to the number of times something happens or develops—in other words, the rate at which something occurs. _The neighborhood boasts excellent schools and a low incidence of crime._
 __incident<sup>1</sup>__ _n_
 __incident<sup>2</sup>__ _adj_ _A stroke incident to pancreatic cancer._
 __incidental<sup>1</sup>__ _adj_